bnb-chain/greenfield-bsc-archiver/README.md

 ### Create a bucket on Greenfield

-if you don't have a bucket yet, set up one for blob storage.
+if you don't have a bucket yet, set up one for block storage.
 There are a few ways to create one, below shows examples via [greenfield-go-sdk](https://github.com/bnb-chain/greenfield-go-sdk) and using provided script.

 #### Use Dcellar